Supportive Care Medicine - Palliative Care

 Pain and Symptom Care

-Supportive Care Medicine team members are experts at managing your pain and other effects of your illness.
-Other symptoms they can assist with include nausea, sleeping problems and feeling sad, tired or worried.
-The team will work closely with your primary doctor and your other specialists to help you deal with any healthcare issues that are caused by the treatments you are getting.
+Supportive Care Medicine team members are experts at managing your pain and other symptoms related to your serious illness.
+Examples of other symptoms they can assist with include nausea, fatigue, poor appetite, difficulty sleeping and feeling sad or worried.
+The team will work closely with your primary care doctor and your other specialists to help you address any healthcare issues that are caused by your illness or the treatments you are receiving.

 Arranging Family Meetings with Your Doctors

-The team can make sure you are making the right choices for your care by bringing everyone together to talk about your condition, giving you a chance to ask questions of your doctors and decide what is best for you.
+The team can make sure you are making the right choices for your care by bringing everyone together to talk about your condition, giving you a chance to ask questions and decide what is best for you.

 Spiritual and Social Support